C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/disorders.md

+# Article
 #### Disorder Related Articles
 * ADHD
-	* [Role of dopamine receptors in ADHD: a systematic meta-analysis]
+	- [Role of dopamine receptors in ADHD: a systematic meta-analysis]
-	* [Attention-deficit-hyperactivity disorder and reward deficiency syndrome]
+	- [Attention-deficit-hyperactivity disorder and reward deficiency syndrome]
-	* [Attention deficit hyperactivity disorder (ADHD): Overview]
+	- [Attention deficit hyperactivity disorder (ADHD): Overview]
 	* [Overview of Attention Deficit Hyperactivity Disorder in Young Children]
-	* [Attention-Deficit/Hyperactivity Disorder: Is it Time to Reappraise the Role of Sugar Consumption?]
+	- [Attention-Deficit/Hyperactivity Disorder: Is it Time to Reappraise the Role of Sugar Consumption?]
 * Addiction
 	* [Dopamine Signaling in reward-related behaviors]
 	* [A Brain on Cannabinoids: The Role of Dopamine Release in Reward Seeking]